yui-mhcp/base_dl_project/README.md

 - **BaseModel** class :

-Check the [SUBCLASSING](SUBCLASSING.md) file to have a better overview of all functions and capabilities of this class.
+Check the [SUBCLASSING](SUBCLASSING.md) file to have a better overview of all functions and capabilities of this class. **This tutorial was created before the implementation of the interfaces' classes so I suggest you to check other projects to have better subclassing examples**.

 | Feature   | Fuction / class   | Description |
 | :-------- | :---------------- | :---------- |